-If you are a member of a union and your collective bargaining agreement provides for legal counsel or a union representative to be present during questioning for administrative investigations, the Justice Center will follow the rights in your collective bargaining agreement.
-Please contact your union representative or your employer, if you have questions about what is permitted in your collective bargaining agreement or contract.
+If the subject is a member of a union and the collective bargaining agreement provides for legal counsel or a union representative to be present during questioning for administrative investigations, the Justice Center will follow the rights in the collective bargaining agreement.
+Please contact a union representative or employer if there are questions about what is permitted.

-If you are not a member of a union, you may have an attorney accompany you during questioning.
-In order to protect your interests, the Justice Center will take steps to ensure that you are aware of any conflicts the attorney representing you may have (e.g., if the attorney representing you also works for your employer).
+If the subject is not a member of a union, an attorney may accompany an individual during questioning.
+In order to protect their interests, the Justice Center will take steps to ensure that the subject is aware of any conflicts the attorney may have (e.g., if the attorney also works for the employer).

 Every allegation of abuse or neglect reported to the Justice Center is either substantiated or unsubstantiated.
 If substantiated, the allegation is assigned a category level.